callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 It is also worth noting the ages of some of the children is not correct.

-The family's next known address is 22 Fullbourne Street and can be found on my Grandmother's birth certificate.
+The family's next known address is 22 Fullbourne Street and can be found on my grandmother's birth certificate.
 Esther had gone to New York in September 1906 and returned pregnant in 1907.
-My Grandmother, Eva Lichtenstein, became Hannah's first grandchild on {% hebcal 7 June 1907 %}.
+My grandmother, Eva Lichtenstein, became Hannah's first grandchild when she was born on {% hebcal 7 June 1907 %}.

 {% include image.html url="/images/1907/BTH-19070607-Eva_lichtenstein.png" dimensions="width='100%'" caption="Birth Certificate for Eva Lichtenstein" %}

 There was a club which occupied 2-6 Fullbourne Street, and it served as the registration place for delegates to the [5th Congress of the Russian Social Democratic Labour Party](https://en.wikipedia.org/wiki/5th_Congress_of_the_Russian_Social_Democratic_Labour_Party) which took place in London between 10th May 1907 and 1st June 1907.
 There was a preliminary session to the conference held at the club on 9th of May 1907.
-I sometimes wonder if my heavily pregnant Great Grandmother walked past that club and saw the likes of Lenin, Trotsky, Rosa Luxembourg or Stalin on that day or at any time during the conference.
+I sometimes wonder if my heavily pregnant great-grandmother walked past that club and saw the likes of Lenin, Trotsky, Rosa Luxembourg or Stalin on that day or at any time during the conference.

 ## 1 Regal Place, Old Montague Street